 Frequently Asked Questions

-How much does it cost to file for divorce in Illinois?
+How to file for divorce without a lawyer?

 You can file for divorce using the same paperwork as an attorney.
 The hard part is filling everything out correctly, knowing where to file it, and then knowing the next steps for service.

 Can you get a divorce without going to court?

 No, you cannot file for divorce without going to court.
 But, there are a couple of ways to minimize how much you go to court.
 Every divorce case has to be finalized in court, but if you figure out everything outside the courtroom, then you only need to go to court for that finalization.
 One best way to minimize the number of times you go to court is by doing divorce mediation.